mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 If you haven't, then you must include the path to a wallet file or other seed source in all commands where a seed source is required.*

-On your offline computer, generate a wallet:
+On your offline computer, generate an MMGen wallet:

 		$ mmgen-walletgen
 		...